vadimt-spg/MOC_test_devops_2018/README.md

 Tests for candidates 2018
-1. Dockerize app, make possible to run with docker-compose 1.1 App should consist of such components
+1. Dockerize app, make possible to run with docker-compose.
+1.1 App should consist of such components.
 1.1.1. nginx
 1.1.2.
 Frontend
 1.1.3.
 Backend